Packing everything you need can really cut the cost of a music festival. Here is how much spending money you need and a checklist of what to bring.

 Working at the festival for a free ticket

 A ticket for Glastonbury in 2000 was £89 including booking fees and postage.
-This year, Glastonbury Festival tickets cost £233 each including booking fees.
+In 2017, Glastonbury Festival tickets cost £250.75 each including fees.

 Although festival tickets have become much more expensive, you can still get a lot for your money.

-The cost of seeing the three main stage headliners separately would be:
+The cost of seeing 2017's three main stage headliners separately would be:

-Although it is £28 cheaper to watch each act at their own show, once you include transport and accommodation on three occasions, the costs can mount.
+Although the total amount is similar to getting a festival ticket, watching each act at their own show can be very expensive if you include transport and accommodation on three occasions.

 You could also see around thirty acts at a festival, not just the headliners.
 Several nights of camping and the opportunity to take in other entertainment are also included in the price.

-If there are more than four bands playing that you would like to see, it is usually cheaper than going to see each one individually.
+If there are more than three bands playing that you would like to see, it is usually cheaper than going to see each one individually.

 Some festivals offer a free phone charging service, but the queues are often long and waiting for your phone to charge can take a while.